 Pad Thai Sauce:

 - 3 tablespoons fish sauce (see notes- or use vegan fish sauce)

 - 3 tablespoons brown sugar (or coconut sugar, palm sugar or regular sugar) see notes

 - 1 teaspoon soy sauce (or GF liquid aminos like Braggs)

 - lime wedges, fresh bean sprouts, chili flakes, chopped scallions, roasted peanuts.

-- Place rice noodles in a shallow baking dish and boil enough water to cover them.
-Cover with boiling water for 6- 8 minutes, until tender, then drain.
-(They don’t have to be totally soft, just pliable)
+- COOK NOODLES: Cook noodles according to package instructions (or place rice noodles in a shallow bowl or baking dish and boil enough water to cover them.
+Cover with boiling water for 7- 8 minutes, until tender, then drain.
+They don’t have to be totally soft, just bendy and pliable)

 - Chop shallot, garlic and ginger and set aside.

-- In a small bowl whisk the two eggs with a fork and add a generous, 3-finger pinch of salt.
+- Whisk the two eggs with a fork and add a generous, 3-finger pinch of salt.

-- In another small bowl, make the Pad Thai Sauce.
-Whisk fish sauce, rice vinegar, brown sugar and soy sauce. (see notes)
+- Make the Pad Thai Sauce Whisk fish sauce, rice vinegar, brown sugar and soy sauce. (see notes) in a small bowl.

-- Prep the protein.
-Chicken: slice chicken into very thin strips and season with salt and pepper.
-Tofu: Blot tofu with paper towels pressing down firmly.
-Cut tofu into ¾ inch cubes, sprinkle with salt and pepper, and for extra crispy, dredge in corn starch.
+- Prep and Cook the protein: Chicken: slice chicken into very thin strips and season with salt and pepper.
+Crispy Tofu: Blot tofu with paper towels pressing down firmly.
+Cut tofu into ¾ inch cubes, sprinkle with salt and pepper, and for extra crispy, dredge in a little corn starch.
 Shrimp: Peel and season with salt and pepper.
-Sear the seasoned chicken, shrimp or tofu in a wok with hot oil until cooked through over medium high heat.
-Set aside, blot with paper towels, wipe out pan.
+COOK: Sear the seasoned chicken, shrimp or tofu in a wok with hot oil until cooked through over medium-high heat.
+Set aside, on top of a paper towel, wipe out the pan.
 Turn heat off.

-- STIR FRY: Gather your chopped shallots, whisked eggs, noodles, protein and Pad Thai sauce around the stove.
+- STIR FRY: Gather your chopped shallots, whisked eggs, cooked noodles, cooked protein and Pad Thai sauce around the stove.
 Heat 2 tablespoon peanut or vegetable oil in the wok over medium heat, add shallot-garlic-ginger and stir, cooking just a few minutes until golden and fragrant.

 - Make a well in the center of the wok, add the whisked eggs.
 With a metal spatula, scramble them and break them apart into little bits, letting them brown just little, and incorporate them into the shallots continuing to break them into small bits.